 The new vessels boost Allseas’ construction and support capacity, enabling greater deployment flexibility and freeing up existing OCVs for larger, more complex scopes of work.

-The first vessel is scheduled for delivery in September 2026, with the second following in December 2026.
+The first vessel is scheduled for delivery Q4 2026, with the second following Q1 2027.
 This investment ensures Allseas remains at the forefront of the growing offshore construction and subsea installation sectors.

 Cutting-edge capabilities for a dynamic market